How Much Protein Your Body Can Absorb

 1. Spread Protein Intake Throughout the Day: Instead of consuming a large amount of protein in one or two meals, aim to distribute your protein intake evenly throughout the day.
 This strategy ensures a consistent supply of amino acids to support muscle protein synthesis and prevent excess protein from being wasted.
 A general guideline is to aim for 20-30 grams of protein per meal.

-For example, if you need 120 grams of protein per day, try consuming 30 grams at breakfast, 30 grams at lunch, 30 grams at dinner, and 10 grams for snacks to meet the total daily need.
+As an example, if you need 120 grams of protein per day, try consuming 30 grams at breakfast, 30 grams at lunch, 30 grams at dinner, and 10 grams for snacks to meet the total daily need.
 This approach optimizes the use of each serving and allows your body to make the most of it.

 Including a variety of high-quality protein sources in your diet ensures that you're getting all the necessary amino acids.
-For instance, combining eggs (a complete protein) with whole-grain toast provides a balanced meal that supports overall health and fitness goals.
+Even so, for instance, combining eggs (a complete protein) with whole-grain toast provides a balanced meal that supports overall health and fitness goals.
+But 3.
+Which means **Prioritize Protein After Workouts**: Consume protein-rich meals or snacks within a few hours after exercise to maximize muscle recovery and growth.
+During exercise, muscle fibers experience micro-tears, and protein is needed to repair and rebuild these fibers.

-For example, a casein protein shake before bed can provide a slow-releasing source of amino acids to support muscle repair while you sleep.
+Take this: a casein protein shake before bed can provide a slow-releasing source of amino acids to support muscle repair while you sleep. **Combine Protein with Carbohydrates**: Consuming protein along with carbohydrates can enhance insulin release, which helps transport amino acids into muscle cells.
 Monitoring your body's response to different protein timing strategies can help you optimize your protein intake for your individual needs.

 Staying well-hydrated helps maintain proper digestive function and supports the transport of nutrients throughout the body.
 Aim to drink at least eight glasses of water per day, especially if you're physically active or consuming a high-protein diet.